bluehalo/ngx-leaflet/README.md

 #### Angular CLI Marker Workaround

-If you build your project using the [Angular CLI](https://github.com/angular/angular-cli), as of angular-cli release 1.0.0-rc.1 you can make the default leaflet marker assets available by doing the following:
+If you build your project using the [Angular CLI](https://github.com/angular/angular-cli), you can make the default leaflet marker assets available by doing the following:

 1. Edit `.angular-cli` (formerly `angular-cli.json`)
 1. Configure the CLI to include leaflet assets as below.
 Detailed instructions can be found in the [asset-configuration](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/asset-configuration.md) documentation.